By Toni Brannagan

 Okay, before I answer this one, can you reconsider *why* you need to have unprotected sex to begin with?
-Have the options between barrier methods, pills, IUDs, etc. been exhausted?
-This seems like an annoying answer, but mostly because there’s no real universal “best time” (and also, because the only people qualified to discuss a woman’s BC options are her and her doctor).
+Have the options — barrier methods, pills, IUDs, etc. — been exhausted?
+This seems like an annoying answer, but mostly because there’s no real universal “best time” (and also because the only people qualified to discuss someone’s BC options are them and their doctor).

-If you and your partner do choose fertility awareness methods (basically, tracking ovulation to identify their fertile days), a number of factors come into play, such as the length of their cycle, which can vary between 26-32 days.
+If you and your partner do choose the fertility awareness method (aka FAM, which basically track a person’s ovulation to identify their fertile days), a number of factors come into play, such as the length of their cycle, which can vary between 26-32 days.
 There’s a lot of room for error here, which is why FAMs are only 76-88% effective as a birth control method.
-I know there are plenty of people who do successfully use these methods, but I would definitely recommend that your partner further discusses birth control methods with her doctor if you’re committed to avoiding pregnancy.
+I know there are plenty of people who do successfully use these methods, but I would definitely recommend that your partner further discusses birth control methods with their doctor if you’re committed to avoiding pregnancy.

 When does menopause start on average?
-Is it true that a woman's libido increases prior to menopause?
+Is it true that libido increases prior to menopause?

 Menopause is a longer stage of life than many people may believe.
-It’s defined primarily as when a woman stops menstruating for 12 consecutive months, but that doesn’t include premenopause or perimenopause, two other transitionary stages that come beforehand.
+It begins when a woman stops menstruating for 12 consecutive months, but that doesn’t include premenopause or perimenopause, two other transitional stages that come beforehand.
 On average, menopause is experienced between the ages of 45 and 55, but this too can vary wildly.

 Entering menopause can typically have a negative impact on the libido, due to hormonal changes, but of course, *every body* is different.
-No two women really experience menopause in the same way.
+No two people really experience menopause in the same way.

 If there was one thing that YOU wish you could enter in the common knowledge of men regarding periods, what would it be?